aus-hawk/estragon/README.md

 problems that come with hidden files in editors and shells.
 It is `true` by default.
 If it is `false`, no changes are made to files that start with `dot-`.
-If a file is directly referenced by the [rules](#rules) (not by proxy by being in a referenced folder), this setting is ignored.
+If a file is directly referenced by the [rules](#rules) (not by proxy by being in a referenced folder), or the dot is configured to use the shallow method, this setting is ignored and treated as false for that particular file or the entire folder respectively.

 ### `environments`